kthyng/python4geosciences/other/announcements.md

 # Announcements

+## 9/29/16:

+* hw2 due tonight at midnight.
+You can always submit more than once, so make sure you submit before midnight for sure!
+* hw3 should be available tomorrow.
+I'm looking into making the homework assignments shorter and due every Thursday night, so the syllabus will be changing accordingly.
+* Since we are taking class time to work on the homework, you should go through the materials on your own as well.
+* We'll continue on `matplotlib` today and whatever we don't get to in the materials, you should especially go through on your own!

 ## 9/27/16:

 Feedback from your homework is available on copano.
 Login to the server and go to the `feedback` directory.
 Click through to a homework notebook and open it.
 You'll see the html unrendered.
 A workaround to this is to alter the url.
 You will see in the browser address that it says `edit` somewhere, and you want to change this to `files` in order to see the html nicely rendered.
 Or, from something like: